TasifTarikul/Fiducia/README.md

 password :abcd1abcd2

-Travelers also have the previlage to negotiate the reward offered with Shoppers.
+Travelers also have the previlage to negotiate the reward offered by Shoppers.
-After an order is accepted and payments is confirmed both parties are provedid contact information of each other.
+After an order is accepted and payments is confirmed both parties are proveded contact information of each other.